richardlehane/siegfried/README.md

     makepkg -si

 ## Changes
+# Change Log
+### v1.7.6 (2017-19-04)
+### Added
+- continue on error flag (-coe) can now be used to continue scans despite fatal file errors that would normally cause scanning to halt.
+This may be useful e.g. for big directory scans over unreliable networks.
+Usage: `sf -coe DIR`.

+### Changed
+- update PRONOM signatures to v92

+### Fixed
+- file scanning is now restricted to regular files (i.e. not symlinks, sockets, devices etc.).
+Reported by [Henk Vanstappen](https://github.com/richardlehane/siegfried/issues/107).
+- windows longpath fix now works for paths that appear short

 ### v1.7.5 (2017-08-12)
 ### Added
 - `sf -update` flag can now be used to download/update non-PRONOM signatures.
 Options are "loc", "tika", "freedesktop", "pronom-tika-loc", "deluxe" and "archivematica".
 To update a non-PRONOM signature, include the signature name as an argument after the flags e.g. `sf -update freedesktop`.
 This command will overwrite 'default.sig' (the default signature file that sf loads).
 You can preserve your default signature file by providing an alternative `-sig` target e.g. `sf -sig notdefault.sig -update loc`.
 If you use one of the signature options as a filename (with or without a .sig extension), you can omit the signature argument i.e. `sf -update -sig loc.sig` is equivalent to `sf -sig loc.sig -update loc`.
 Feature requested by [Ross Spencer](https://github.com/richardlehane/siegfried/issues/103).